 - New integration projects ($5,000-$15,000): Webinar tools, ABM platforms, sales engagement tools added to the stack.

 - First scoring recalibration ($3,000-$8,000): Original scoring model needs adjustment based on Year 1 conversion data.
+See our scoring service.

 - B2BMA Plus addition ($36,000/year): Most teams resist B2BMA in Year 1 because it adds $36K/year.
 By Year 2, attribution gaps make it impossible to prove ROI to CFO without it.